 She traces the roots of wildlife film back a hundred years, drawing on accounts of the original film makers and the professional hunters who guided those early safaris.
 She tracks the changes from those grainy, speeded up, silent films through to the technologically perfect High Definition and 3D films that are being made today.

-163 pages including a chronology of wildlife film making in East Africa -
+163 pages including a chronology of wildlife film making in East Africa - ask if interested in this book.

 Natalie Gilbert is a writer, photographer and online manager with a postgrad in Anthrozoology.